 Leuven.AI is one of the first four “KU Leuven Institutes” bringing together KU Leuven’s world-class AI experts from diverse disciplines in an interdisciplinary research network with societal relevance.
 The articulation of Leuven.AI as an institute is important to all interested in AI at the KU Leuven, as it will result in many new activities and even more interdisciplinary AI research.

-In4Art is an independent Institute for Art-Driven Innovation focused on the responsible use of technology.
+In4Art is a European-focused independent research and development organisation for artistic experimentation and responsible innovation in the fields of food, manufacturing, health, and biodiversity.
+We work according to our developed art-driven innovation method and are focused on the responsible use of technology.
 In4Art is interested in making connections between science, technology, and the arts with a potential for technological, ecological, economical a/o social innovation.

 CRA -Carlo Ratti Associati